statTarget/statTarget2/README.md

 ### Installation
 --------------------------------------------------------------------
-> Install the latest version of "statTarget 2.0" at Github. copy this code into R
+> Install the latest version of "statTarget" at Github. copy this code into R

     # Install package dependencies